-Innovations in Medical Education
+Innovations in Medical Education Abstract Proposal

-Purpose: Includes works to promote dissemination and discussion of educational innovations (e.g., curricular development projects, program descriptions, new applications or methods, continuous quality improvement projects, etc.).
+Purpose: Includes works to promote dissemination and discussion of educational innovations.

 Time/Format: Submissions will be peer reviewed and selected for either poster or oral presentation.
 Presenting authors should be familiar enough with the project to discuss relevant literature, present findings and answer questions.
-Oral presentation is a 10-minute overview of the innovation with 5 minutes for Q&A. Poster presenters are expected to be available to discuss their innovation with session attendees.
+Oral presentation is a short overview of the innovation, with a 10-minute oral presentation given by no more than two presenters, followed by a 5-minute question-and-answer period.
+Session moderators will keep presenters to 15-minutes to ensure all presenters have equal time.
+Poster presenters are expected to be available to discuss their innovation with session attendees at the poster session [Date: Thursday April 30, 2020].